Connect With Us

 Montclair, NJ 07043

-In order to make the submission process even easier, YouTube submissions will be accepted in addition to DVD submissions.
+In order to make the submission process even easier, YouTube submissions and Google Drive submissions will be accepted in addition to DVD submissions.

-Over seventy middle schools and high schools participated in the 2014 Theatre Night Awards.
-They submitted DVDs of their plays produced in 2013 for evaluation by panels of Montclair State University graduate students, undergraduate theatre majors and professors as well as industry professionals.
+Over seventy middle schools and high schools participated in the 2017 Theatre Night Awards.
+They submitted YouTube or Google Drive links of their plays produced in 2016 for evaluation by panels of Montclair State University graduate students, undergraduate theatre majors and professors as well as industry professionals.
 The nominees and recipients of the Theatre Night Awards are selected through a rigorous, multi-stage adjudication process.

 Award nominations are posted in April, and teachers and students participate in preparing for the event by creating short videos, rehearsing selected moments for live presentation, and purchasing tickets.
-Over six hundred students, teachers, and family members attended the 6th annual Theatre Night Awards on May 12, 2014 in Memorial Auditorium on the Montclair State University campus.
+Over six hundred students, teachers, and family members attended the 9th annual Theatre Night Awards in Memorial Auditorium on the Montclair State University campus.

 Past presenters of the Theatre Night Awards have included stars of stage, screen and television.
 Award-winning author and theatre critic Peter Filichia served as the emcee of the 2014 Theatre Night Awards.
-MSU alums and working actors Bret Lada and Elizabeth Mackintosh presented awards to students and educators along with Broadway stars Michael Cerveris and Brian D’Arcy James who presented awards to outstanding actors on video.
-A former high school Theatre Night Awards winner, now a professional pianist, provided piano accompaniment.
+MSU alums and working actors presented awards to students and educators along with Broadway stars who presented awards to outstanding actors on video.

 If so, you are invited to: